varvv/contract-deployments/mainnet/2025-05-06-fund-ledgers/README.md

 1. Concatenate all signatures and export it as the `SIGNATURES` environment variable, i.e. `export SIGNATURES="[SIGNATURE1][SIGNATURE2]..."`.
-1. Run the `make execute-ethereum` or `make execute-base` command as described below to execute the transaction.
+1. Run the `make execute` command as described below to execute the transaction.

 For example, if the quorum is 2 and you get the following outputs: